sreese2k/post-install-config/README.md

 <img src="https://imgur.com/WhoHWW1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-<p>We then created Teams to pull agents from different departments into specialized groups.
-In teams, we added an Online Banking team, allowing agents from various departments to collaborate on specific issues.
-Teams are useful for cross-functional support cases that require expertise from multiple departments.
+<p>Sometimes, multiple departments need to collaborate on specific types of tickets.
+This is where Teams come into play.
+Unlike departments, teams allow us to pull agents from different areas to work together on particular issues.
+For example, we might create an Online Banking Team, which includes agents from both the Support and SysAdmins departments to handle technical issues related to online banking.
+Teams help improve coordination and efficiency in resolving complex problems.
 </p>
 <br />